 The museum was opened in May 2002.
 It is divided into two categories, geological and zoological.
 The geological part focuses on the formation of Iceland, the major rock types and minerals.
 The zoological part focuses (with few exceptions) on Icelandic mammals, birds, fish and invertebrates.

-From August 1st 2010, the museum is open for visitors every day except Sundays
+and the museum is open for visitors every day except Sundays.

 Where are we and how do you get there?

-The museum is only few steps away from the Hamraborg bus station
+The museum is in an easily recognizable house at Hamraborg 6a, only few steps away from the Hamraborg bus station,